Below we present the complete text of Portrait of Villainy; episode 4 of The Alligator Menace.

 EPISODE #4 – PORTRAIT OF VILLAINY

-An original audio dramas and fun dinner party idea
+An original audio drama and fun dinner party idea

 by Philip Craig Robotham